sai-tirunagiri/WSO2DevOps/README.md

 # WSO2DevOps
-This repository is for managing the wso2 source code for devops demo
+This repository is for managing the wso2 source code for devops demo1